-Below: Before singers such as Peggy Lee recorded "Love Song" in the United States, the tune made its record debut in the United Kingdom.
-The two key artists behind those debut versions were Elton John and Lesley Duncan.
-John originally recorded "Love Song" for his 1970 album Tumbleweed Connection.
-On that version, the background vocals behind John are sung by the tune's composer, Lesley Duncan.
-After that 1970 appearance on LP, this same version went on to be issued by John's label on the single pictured herein (1971).
+Page 29: before singers such as Peggy Lee recorded "Love Song" in the United States, the tune made its record debut in the United Kingdom.
+The two key artists behind those debut versions were Lesley Duncan and Elton John.
+Relevant 45-rpm singles from both artists are pictured right above; commentary on each artist's connection to the song is to be presented immediately below.